diethardsteiner/diethardsteiner.github.io/_posts/2016-09-18-Flink-Twitter-Stream.md

 val streamSource = env.addSource(new TwitterSource(prop))
 ```

 Ok, that's this done then.
-We can no progres with a good conscience ;)
+We can no progress with a good conscience ;)

 ### Handling the returned JSON stream

-Scala comes with a native JSON parser, however, it's not the primary choise among developers: There are various other popular libraries out there, among them the JSON parser from the **Play Framework** and the [Lift-JSON](https://github.com/lift/lift/tree/master/framework/lift-base/lift-json) library from the **Lift Framework**.
+Scala comes with a native JSON parser, however, it's not the primary choice among developers: There are various other popular libraries out there, among them the JSON parser from the **Play Framework** and the [Lift-JSON](https://github.com/lift/lift/tree/master/framework/lift-base/lift-json) library from the **Lift Framework**.
 We will be using latter one.
-Note there is also [JSON4S](http://json4s.org/) which builds upon Lift-JSON but promises a faster release cycle ([Code on Github](https://github.com/json4s/json4s)).
+Note there is also [JSON4S](http://json4s.org/) which builds upon Lift-JSON but promises a faster release cycles ([Code on Github](https://github.com/json4s/json4s)).

 ```scala
 val filteredStream = streamSource.filter( value =>  value.contains("created_at"))